 “I want to see what medical conditions are allowed to be treated with medical marijuana and if podiatry is one of them,” said Feller.
 “If people are in pain and this law will allow treatment of medical marijuana, this is another avenue to use other than opiates and anti-inflammatories.”

 Feller isn’t the only one who thinks this, either.
 In fact, as many as 31 million Americans suffer from back pain and other ailments at any given time, and the growing trend of medical marijuana treatment may just be the solution.
+Since four in five new heroin users started out misusing prescription painkillers, individuals should look to other ways to treating chronic pain rather than relying on addictive painkillers.

 Today, increasing numbers of athletes suffering from traumatic injuries or chronic pain are using cannabis infused creams and oils instead of traditional opioid painkillers.
 In doing so, they’re turning the “lazy pothead” stereotype on its head.